AboShafra/blackbyte-ransomware-threat-hunt-lab/03-hunting-persistence/hunting-registry-run-keys.md

 | stats count by Hashes, Image
 ```

-Took each unique hash and checked it against EchoTrail and VirusTotal:
+Took each unique hash and checked it against rockyraccon and VirusTotal:
 - `msedge.exe` hash → confirmed Microsoft Edge, expected path, clean on VT
 - `setup.exe` hash → high host prevalence, executes from temp (normal for installers), clean on VT